RicardasSim/attempt-vulkan-code-c/README.md

-# attempt-vulkan-code-c
+# attempt-vulkan-code-c-assimp-priv
-attempt to use vulkan tutorial code in C
+attempt to use vulkan tutorial code in C, load .obj file with assimp

 Platform: